 The island’s summertime population of 15,000 is mostly clustered around Friday Harbor.
 Outside town you’ll find farms, forests, pastures and parks.
 Country roads weave past little lakes and through valleys, passing fields of organic vegetables, lavender and even an alpaca farm.

 At Roche Harbor, visit the historic Hotel de Haro, the state’s oldest continually operating hotel.
 A yellow brick road made with brick from the island’s original lime kilns runs out front.
 While you’re here, check out the 19-acre San Juan Islands Sculpture Park at Westcott Bay Reserve, home to more than 100 sculptures.
-The sculpture park is managed by the San Juan Islands Museum of Art in Friday Harbor.
+Pay a visit to the San Juan Islands Museum of Art in Friday Harbor.

 You’re never far from a beautiful park on the island.
 Lime Kiln Point State Park is not only one of the better places to see whales from land, it’s also an ideal spot to catch a sunrise or sunset and photograph the Lime Kiln Lighthouse in golden brilliance.